w3c/wptserve/docs/handlers.rst

 asis Handlers
 -------------

-This is used to serve files as literal byte streams including the HTTP status line, headers and body.
+These are used to serve files as literal byte streams including the HTTP status line, headers and body.
 In the default configuration this handler is invoked for all files with a .asis extension.